nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 [code contribution](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#=undefined&search=deetomok).

 #### Enhancements implemented
-In this project, I added the portion of Controller, Parser, Person, JUnit test, Logging, some commands and some exception classes.
+In this project, I added the portion of Controller, Person, JUnit test, Logging, some commands and some exception classes.

 ##### Controller
-* What it does:
-* Justification:
-* Highlights:

-##### Parser
-* What it does:
+* What it does: When a user inputs a command line,
 * Justification:
 * Highlights: